HelmyBlub/chatSim/tasks.md

 ---------------------------------------------------
 Tasks done today:
+- very big map
+    - make map large
+    - add a lot of mushrooms and trees
+    - make citizens able to survive
+        - citizen only search in proximity
 - first chat interactions
     - how to visualize to chatter what he can do to change his citizen behavior?
         - what jobs do exist?